Help

 Go straight to the source.
 These are the official recovery and account-deletion help pages.

 Hacked account, lost login, or delete your account.
+On Instagram, go straight to instagram.com/hacked.

 Open www.facebook.com →If the content is on someone else's account, not yours, that is a takedown.
 Start a free scan and we will help you find it and remove it.